Sourcing Stencils for Encaustic Painting

-Sourcing Stencils for Encaustic Painting

 Artist Lynda Ray sells heat tolerant silicone encaustic stencils from her Etsy shop.
 Her fabulous stencils are designed specifically for encaustic painting.
 Silicone is ideal for partnering with wax!

 If you’re looking to purchase pre-cut stencils, StencilGirl stencils are made of heat-resistant mylar so they work well with hot wax.

-    You can also cut your own stencils for encaustic from heat-resistant mylar or from cardstock paper using an X-Acto knife or a stencil cutting machine.
+You can also cut your own stencils for encaustic from heat-resistant Dura-lar or from cardstock paper using an X-Acto knife or a stencil cutting machine.

 Found materials such as lace or drywall tape can also work as a stencil.
 Just make sure that whatever you choose can handle the heat.

 How to use a stencil with encaustic medium in 7 steps

 - Position the stencil on top of your encaustic painting, it’s best to choose a smooth area.

 - Fuse with the iron.
 The iron is the fusing tool of choice when using stencils in encaustic painting.
 The iron will push the wax down into the stencil creating a flat surface.

 - As you peel off the stencil, hold down the edges of the wax.
 Gently remove the stencil, lace or tape before the wax becomes totally cold, you don’t want it to become a collage element!

 - If any wax has bled through under the stencil, you can use a scraper tool to clean up the edge.
 If it isn’t perfect relax, a deconstructed look can be awesome.

 Cleaning wax off of your stencils

-    As long as you are using heat tolerant stencils, cleanup is easy.
+As long as you are using heat-tolerant stencils, cleanup is easy.
 Place the stencil between two paper towels and iron it with your encaustic iron.
 The paper towels will absorb the wax and you can reuse your stencil over and over again.
 The cooled hard wax will peel off of silicone stencils very easily.
 Use soap and water to remove any ink or pigment residue.

 Additional ways to use stencils on an encaustic painting